bramtayl/Justly/README.md

 ### Chords, Notes, and Percussions

 In Justly, there are three units: "chords", "notes", and "percussions".
-A chord is a set of notes that begin playing simulataneously.
+A chord is a set of notes and percussions that begin playing simulataneously.
+Notes have a pitch, while percussions do not.

 Chords have the following fields, each corresponding to a column:

+- "Instrument": If not empty, changes the default instrument for notes (see below).
+- "Percussion set": If not empty, changes the default percussion set for percussions (see below).
+- "Percussion instrument": If not empty, changes the default percussion instrument for percusions (see below).
 - "Interval": The interval of a chord is the modulation of the current key.
 Changing the key of a chord changes the key of all future chords.
 - "Beats": The beats of a chord is the number of beats until the next chord starts.
 - "Velocity ratio": The velocity ratio of a chord is the modulation of the current velocity.
 Changing the velocity ratio of a chord changes the velocity of all future chords.